morra1026/AspnetCoreDocs/aspnet/tutorials/first-mvc-app/working-with-sql.rst

   :dedent: 8

 The ASP.NET Core :doc:`Configuration </fundamentals/configuration>` system reads the ``ConnectionString``.
 For local development, it gets the connection string from the *appsettings.json* file:
+ASP.NET Core :doc:`Configuration </fundamentals/configuration>` system은 ``ConnectionString``을 읽어 온다.
+For local development, it gets the connection string from the *appsettings.json* file:

 .. literalinclude:: start-mvc/sample2/src/MvcMovie/appsettings.json
   :language: javascript